kingebere/fiber/README.md

-# Fiber AI's engineering interview challenges
+# Postman's engineering interview challenges

 Welcome!
-We're excited to be considering you for a full-stack engineering role at Fiber AI.
+We're excited to be considering you for a full-stack engineering role at Postman.
 This folder (which will be the basis for a private GitHub repository) contains several engineering challenges for you to complete over the next few days.

 ## What's inside